 The Sacrament of Penance involves a conversion of our hearts to God, a confession of sins to a priest, the forgiveness of our sins, a penance to make some amends for sin, and reconciliation with God and the Church.
 (Catholic Catechism for Adults)

 What are the times for Confession at Old St. Mary’s?

-Confessions are heard every Saturday from 11:30 a.m. to 11:50 a.m. and at other times by appointment.
+Confessions are currently heard at 4 p.m. on Saturday and at other times by appointment.